 We can see a huge leap forward in the online retail industry in the U.S. Yet, it contributes to a very small percentage of the total retail and the rest is owned by the offline, even today.

-Novel, creative ideas like how Bonobos has done it, will completely transform the face of the retail industry.
+The novel, creative ideas like how Bonobos has done it, will completely transform the face of the retail industry.
 It looks like the game is going to get tougher, but a lot more exciting.
 Bringing together the best of the two worlds is definitely the solution to building a successful business from now on.